 How common is diabetes?

 There are over 250,000 people in New Zealand who have been diagnosed with diabetes (mostly type 2).

-- The number of people with both types of diabetes is rising – especially obesity-related type 2 diabetes.
+- The number of people with both types of diabetes is rising – especially lifestyle-related type 2 diabetes.

 Type 1 diabetes